YonatanGolan/FinalProject/README.md

 - LSTM with input size of 64 and hidden size of 128.
 - Fully connected layer for final classification.

-## Results
+## Results second version:
-This version of the model in the 'MNPs classifier' file - classifies each chunk instead of each file and stratifies based on the number of chunks(instead of number of files).
+This version of the model in the 'MNPs_Classifier(2)' file - classifies each chunk instead of each file and stratifies based on the number of chunks(instead of number of files).
-The attach results are the results of this version on validation set.
+The attach results are the results of this version on validation set:

     Validation Loss: 0.0671, Accuracy: 98.1352%
     Confusion matrix on validation set: